 You may also qualify for Lifeline if your income is 135% or less than the federal poverty guidelines.

-To see if you qualify and enroll in the Lifeline program, contact us or complete the Lifeline Application or Lifeline Application – Spanish and return it to one of our offices.
+To see if you qualify and enroll in the Lifeline program, click here.
+You can also enroll by contacting us or completing the Lifeline Application or Lifeline Application – Spanish and returning it to one of our offices.
 You can learn more about the Lifeline program at LifelineSupport.org.